faizalrf/documentation/MariaDB-Encryption-Hashicorp-Vault.md

 We can see that even though the user can query the table using SELECT, the actual data in the data files is indeed encrypted and unreadable.
 Now if someone wants to use these data files within his own server, he can't use them because these files are now encrypted using a secret key.

-The best part is that the encryption keys are secure in a vault sitting in another server, even if someone steals the entire server, he will not be able to start it because of the missing connection to the vault that holds the encryption keys.
+The best part is that the encryption keys are secure in a vault sitting in another server, even if someone steals the entire server, he will not be able to start it because of the missing connection to the vault which holds the encryption keys.
 This makes it the best solution for database encryption at rest.

 #### Restarting The Vault